-- 471, Java Programming: A Comprehensive Hands-On Introduction provides extensive experience in Java, a programming language used to develop dynamic content for Web pages.
+- 471, Java Programming Introduction: Hands-On provides extensive experience in Java, a programming language used to develop dynamic content for Web pages.
 Course 471 is a natural successor to Course 470

-- 522, Cascading Style Sheets (CSS) for Web Page Development: Hands-On provides the skills to design and develop efficient, accessible, cross-browser compatible and visually attractive Web pages using CSS and HTML
+- 522, CSS3 for Responsive Web Design: Hands-On provides the skills to design and develop efficient, accessible, cross-browser compatible and visually attractive Web pages using CSS and HTML

-- 542, XML: A Comprehensive Hands-On Introduction provides experience writing and validating well-formed XML documents
+- 542, XML Introduction: Hands-On provides experience writing and validating well-formed XML documents

-- 1501, SharePoint® 2010 Technologies: A Comprehensive Hands-On Introduction provides the fundamental knowledge and skills necessary to plan, design, deploy and utilize a real-world SharePoint solution for your organization
+- 1501, SharePoint® 2010 Technologies Introduction: Hands-On provides the fundamental knowledge and skills necessary to plan, design, deploy and utilize a real-world SharePoint solution for your organization

 You may also be interested in these following courses: